-7. If you want to edit existing feedback that you recently added, click the hyperlinked feedback below the Feedback heading at the bottom of the panel.
-Make any edits in the dialog box that opens and click Save.
+4. If you want to edit existing feedback that you recently added, click its panel button and make any edits in the input text area that opens and click Save.

 Procedure: How to Edit or Delete Feedback

 1. To edit or delete feedback that you entered for a measure on a report or view, click the measure that displays the feedback icon, then select Feedback from the menu.